MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Unobtrusive Monitoring Methodology

-Considering the spatial and temporal size of the true motion of the human body (i.e., larger than a square centimeter, usually more than 0.5 seconds), a 2d spatial median filter (5$\times$5 pixels) and a temporal median filter (size 5) are applied to the detection regions to further eliminate tiny camera noise and sudden illumination changes.
+{A temporal median filter with a window size of 5 frames was then used to mitigate the effects of TV flickering and other sudden illumination changes.
+The temporal length of TV flickering was calculated across 40 trials.
+The average temporal length was 1.6 frames ($\sigma$ = 0.74).
+This suggests that sudden illumination changes are usually less than 0.5 seconds.} {Furthermore, considering the spatial and temporal size of the true motion of the human body (i.e., larger than a square centimeter, usually more than 0.5 seconds), a 2d spatial median filter (5 $\times$ 5 pixels) is applied to the foreground regions to further eliminate tiny isolated noise pixels.}

-(iii) Misdetection suppression \\ The human motion regions detected using the above method is often disconnected when the person adopts some poses, such as reclining or lying on a couch.
-This is because, in these poses, the depth values of the background (e.g., couch) are very close to the depth values of the body parts, and most detection methods that calculate the difference between foreground and background may not be able to distinguish the small differences given inaccurate camera measurements ($<2\%$ depth error at 2 meters).
+(iii) Misdetection suppression \\ The motion regions detected using the depth-based method in (i) above are often disconnected when the person adopts some poses, such as reclining or lying on a couch.
+This is because, in these poses, the depth values of the background (e.g., couch) are very close to the depth values of the body parts, and most detection methods that calculate the difference between foreground and background depths may not be able to distinguish the small differences given inaccurate camera measurements ($<2\%$ depth error at 2 meters).
 An example is shown in Fig. \ref{fig.5}.

 To deal with this incomplete foreground, the detected foreground is grown by referencing its depth and spatial locations on the image.
 An enlarged bounding box (10\% of image width) is set around the foreground area to grow within.
 The mean ($m$) and standard deviation ($\sigma$) of foreground depth values are calculated as growth reference values.
-For any pixel in the enlarged bounding box, if its depth value $d$ is close to the foreground, as:
+For any pixel {adjacent to a foreground region} in the enlarged bounding box, if its depth value $d$ is close to the foreground mean $m$, as:

 then this pixel is treated as a foreground inlier and will grow into the foreground.
-If the nearby background regions are not close to the foreground, there will be no region grown.
+If the nearby background regions are not close to the foreground, there will be no region growth.
 If multiple foreground regions are detected, only the regions that are close to the most recent foregrounds in size and depth are grown.